rateldajer/markcrowley/_courses/ECE457C_S22_outline.md

 - **LEARN Website:** The main course content, announcements, grade tracking and materials will be made available on Learn.
 All registered students should see this in their LEARN courses.
 - **Email the Teaching Assistant and Instructor:** Office Hours will be arranged once term starts as needed.
 - **AccessAbility Services :** http://uwaterloo.ca/accessability-services
-  - If you need any accommodation, assistance with exams, learning environment, assignments, talk to this office and they can help you set it up as securely and anonymously as possible.
+  - If you need any accommodation, assistance with exams, learning environment, assignments, then contact them for help setting you up as securely and anonymously as possible.

 ### Discussion Group Protocols